WikiTeq/docker-bugsigdb.org/README.md

 The repo contains a Python script that is capable to walk the wiki Glossary terms pages and update outdated EFO links by replacing them with actual ones.
-Follow the steps below to setup it:
+Follow the steps below to set it up:

 * Install `python` v.3 and `pip`
 * Run `pip install -r updateEFO.requirements.txt`